This project demonstrates a CDI Portable Extension that uses DeltaSpike utilities to create new Beans.

 If you have not yet done so, you must Configure Maven before testing the quickstarts.

-The following shows the command line to start the server with the web profile:
+The following shows the command line to start the server with the default profile:

 This quickstart provides Arquillian tests.
 By default, these tests are configured to be skipped as Arquillian tests require the use of a container.